TheOddCell/pmmm/README.md

 ## What is the BUR?
 Check the BUR's repo [here](https://github.com/TheOddCell/bur).

+In short: it's the Bedrock Linux equivalent of the AUR - a place where users can publish and share fetch scripts or other utilities, even if it was not officially accepted.
 ## How do I install `pmmm`?
 There are 2 methods, using `brl fetch` or installing from source.
 You must have git installed for both of these methods.